Influence of Pinterest Trends on Web Design

 Facebook Introduces ‘Collections’

-The Pinterest impact can be noticed from the fact the even well established social media giant like Facebook has introduced a new feature called ‘Facebook Collections’.
+The Pinterest trends impact can be noticed from the fact the even well established social media giant like Facebook has introduced a new feature called ‘Facebook Collections’.
 If you take a look at the below-mentioned screen shot ‘collections’, it looks more like photo albums wherein users can collect, buy, like and want different products.
 By introducing such design features, Facebook is making an attempt to engage users in more useful conversations with their fans, friends, and family and is surely keeping pace with the changing web design trends.

 Image Courtesy: B2C

-How Pinterest is influencing Mobile Design
+How Pinterest Trends are influencing Mobile Design

 ‘Pinterest inspired design’ is also making waves in the mobile Design.
 So many apps are now following the footsteps of Pinterest in terms of look and functionality.
 Mobile apps have restricted screen space and this bulletin board appearance is more convenient with apps.